 In the Year of Darkness, 2029, the rulers of this planet devised the ultimate plan.
 They would reshape the Future by changing the Past.
 The plan required something that felt no pity.
 No pain.
 No fear.
 Something unstoppable.
 They created ‘THE TERMINATOR’.

-Byte-Size TheTerminatorFans.com Review:
+Byte-Size TheTerminatorFans.com The Terminator (1984) Review:

 A b-movie, sci-fi action film with horror undertones.
-Claustrophobia plays a huge part in this movie,- managing to enthrall and intrigue with its sheer scope, imagination and menace as it draws the viewer in with very real fears of technology and the future.
+Claustrophobia plays a huge part in this movie,- managing to enthral and intrigue with its sheer scope, imagination and menace as it draws the viewer in with very real fears of technology and the future.

 Brilliantly dark and brutal.

 The Terminator (1984) Information: